xyproto/algernon-example-site/README.md

 # Algernon Example Site

-An example site that uses Algernon, ref https://github.com/xyproto/algernon/issues/147
+An example site that uses Algernon.

 The idea is to be able to deploy a simple web site to Google Cloud Run.